Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Carbon-Aware Governance Gates

 \begin{itemize} \item \textbf{Energy \& Carbon Provenance Ledger:} Captures sustainability metadata for inference events, regeneration cycles, and validation workloads using established carbon accounting approaches \cite{patterson2021carbon}. \item \textbf{Carbon Budget Manager:} Defines and enforces carbon budgets at pull request, pipeline, and release levels. \item \textbf{Green Validation Orchestrator:} This part of the system aims to optimize the validation depth, the models chosen, and the execution schedules.
 This aligns with the evidence of the influence of software processes on energy consumption \cite{atadoga2024advancing}. \end{itemize}

 The validation activities result in the generation of emissions, which are recorded in the provenance ledger.
 The carbon budget manager uses the measured values for the purpose of assessing the sustainability thresholds.
-The green validation orchestrator adjusts the subsequent validation activities according to the budget availability.

-The proposed extensions enable the necessary sustainability governance control loop for the purposes of measurement, decision-making, and enforcement.
-Additional extensions would introduce redundancy rather than new governance capability.
+The Green Validation Orchestrator dynamically adjusts validation depth, model selection, and execution timing based on remaining budget and governance risk thresholds.